red-gate/level-up-academy/networking/_labs/exercise1.md

 Lastly, there's some summary information showing how many packets were sent, received, lost and then a % lost figure.
 There's also some statistical information on minimum, maximum and average response times.

-Trying pinging something on the internet, such as `www.google.com` and see how that output differs?
+Try pinging something on the internet, such as `www.google.com` and see how that output differs?

 Note that on Linux, the `ping` command will continue until you stop it with `ctrl+c`.
 You can achieve something similar on Windows with the `-t` flag, e.g. `ping -t 192.168.30.30`.
 This can be useful if you want to observe response times over a long period.